UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

 is to put intermediate/temporary data in a directory with `nobackup` in its name.

-These folders have such a backup:
+All folders have a backup, except those in a folder called `nobackup`, such as:

 Folder                 |Example                |Description           |Exceptions
 -----------------------|-----------------------|----------------------|------------------------